Vedica-22/caesar_cipher_web/README.md

-# Automated Caesar Cipher Decoder
+# 🔐 Automated Caesar Cipher Decoder

-This project implements an **Automated Caesar Cipher Decoder** using machine learning techniques.
-The decoder predicts the shift value used in a Caesar cipher by analyzing the frequency of letters in the ciphertext and decrypts it into plaintext.
+This project implements an **Automated Caesar Cipher Decoder** using machine learning.
+It predicts the Caesar cipher shift used in an encrypted message based on letter frequency analysis and then decrypts the ciphertext into readable English.

 ---